himy2u/aiopsinsights/docs/end-to-end-eng/ai-engineering/llmops-healthcare-triage/part1-problem-space.md

-# Redefining Healthcare Triage with LLMs: An AI & Data Engineering Challenge
+# Redefining Healthcare Triage : An AI & Data Engineering Challenge

 *Published: November 19, 2025*
 *Part 1 of 6 in the "Building a Production-Grade LLM Triage System" series*